depado/articles/pages/checklist-for-go-projects.md

 Cobra allows us to split our program's behavior in multiple commands, and thus allows us to have different flags and configuration options for the different commands.
-Have a look at how smallblog achieves this :
+Have a look at how smallblog achieves this:

 We first define our `Root` command
 [like this](https://github.com/Depado/smallblog/blob/master/cmd/root.go).
 It contains `PersistentFlags`, which are special flags that are also passed to other commands and subcommands.
 Basically it's the global configuration of your application.
-At the end of the `init()` function we're doing this :
+At the end of the `init()` function we're doing this:

 ```go
 // Flag binding